MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-phone-report.md

 ![Screenshot of mobile layout view.](media/power-bi-create-phone-report/power-bi-mobile-layout-view.png)

 ### The Page visuals pane
-* Each visual in the **Page visuals** pane appears with its name for easy identification.
+* **Visual name**: Helps with identifying the visual.
-* Each visual also has a visibility indicator.
-The visibility indicator of a visual changes depending on the visibility status of the visual in the current state of the web report view.
+* **Visibility indicator**: Indicates the visibilty status of the visual - visible or hidden.
+Changes depending on the visibility status of the visual in the current state of the web report view.
 The visibility indicator is useful when working with bookmarks.
-* To make it easier to find the visual you are looking for, you can filter the pane according to visibility status.
+* **Visibility status filter**: To make it easier to find the visual you are looking for by reducing the number of visuals displayed in the pane, you can filter the visuals according to visibility status.
-* You can remove all visuals from the canvas by selecting the eraser icon.
-Removing visuals from the canvas will not remove them from the Page visuals page.
+* **Eraser**: Removes all visuals from the canvas.
+Removing visuals from the canvas will not remove them from the Page visuals pane.
 They will still be there available for you to use.

 ![Screenshot of page visuals pane in mobile layout view.](media/power-bi-create-phone-report/mobile-layout-page-visuals-pane.png)